Where to Go Ice Skating in Banff and Canmore

 Johnson Lake

-Johnson Lake is off the road to Lake Minnewanka, and it’s a popular spot for ice skating while conditions last, and due to its size it’s often one of the first lakes to freeze over in Banff.
-Like many natural lakes around Banff for ice skating, it has a small window of time when ice skating is possible here.
+Johnson Lake is off the road to Lake Minnewanka.
+It’s a popular spot for ice skating while conditions last.
+Due to its size, it’s often one of the first lakes to freeze over in Banff.
+Like many natural lakes around Banff, it has a small window of time when ice skating is possible here.

 Skating at Johnson Lake means you get fantastic views of Mount Cascade while skating.
 There’s also a hidden rope swing on Johnson Lake.
 It’s intended for jumping into the lake in the summer, but it is pretty fun to swing on it and skate off!